eunhyechoe/motion_perception_tool/README.md

                         tries to accelerate compute with NVIDIA CUDA instead of running on CPU.
 If your computer does not have a supporting GPU, CPU will be used as a fallback.
   -v, --verbose         print extra information on the command line
 ```

+To exit the program, press ESC key.

+### Change parameters of spatiotemporal energy model

+You can also change the spatial or temporal aspects of the model.
+Such parameters are found in the constructor of class `MotionEnergy`.
+For example, you may specify additional spatial kernels with different orientations at [L123](motion_energy_split_kernel.py#L123).